Creating Hashable and Unhashable Objects in Python

 Unhashable Objects

-itself still has a hash value because the class is an instance of a built-in class.
+The class A itself still has a hash value because the class is an instance of a built-in class.
 We cannot modify a built-in class.
-The __hash__
+The __hash__ in class A definition only applies to instances of class A.

 class A: __hash__ = None a = A() print(hash(A)) # 71517693211 print(hash(a)) # TypeError: unhashable type: 'A'